bruceravel/demeter/documentation/Artemis/startup/main.rst

    is evaluated and for saving a project file in a single click.

 #.
 On the far right is the :button:`Fit,light` button.
 As you might
-   guess, this button is clicked to initiate a fit.
+   imagine, this button is clicked to initiate a fit.
 The color of this button will change to provide a `heuristic evaluation
    <../fit/happiness.html>`__ of the quality of each fit.
 Below the
    :button:`Fit,light` button is :button:`Show log,light` button, used
    to show or hide a window containing the results from the most